financelurker/crypto-trades-firefly-iii/README.md

 - _**Known limitations for Binance:**_
   - As of now the Binance API doesn't report interest received through staking, only received interest from lending can be imported.

-### Withdrawals and deposits
+### Withdrawals and deposits in crypto

 - Import withdrawals and deposits from/to the exchange automatically
   - transactions get a tag <crypto trading platform> assigned (e.g. "binance")
   - transactions get a note "crypto-trades-firefly-iii:unclassified-transaction:<crypto exchange>" (e.g. "crypto-trades-firefly-iii:binance")
+- For supported Blockchains you can make those unclassified transactions "regular" classified transactions (which means, deposits don't come in as revenue or withdrawals as withdrawals to expense accounts, instead they are created as "transfer" transactions accordingly to the relevant asset account).
+See here on [how to use supported blockchains](src/backends/public_ledgers) with this service.
-- _**Known limitations**_
+  - _**Known limitations for not supported Blockchains**_
     - As of now these transactions are unclassified, as there is no logic of matching other asset accounts with public ledger transactions.

+### On-/Off-ramping from or to SEPA asset accounts

+- on the roadmap

 ### ToDos per Crypto Trade Platform